Gebhard Leberecht von Blücher: Statues

-Locomotive and ships
+Locomotives and ships

 In gratitude for Blücher's service, George Stephenson, the pioneering British locomotive engineer, named a locomotive after him.
-The small mining village a few miles from Stephenson's birth place in Wylam also bears the name Blucher in honour of him.
+The small mining village a few miles from Stephenson's birthplace in Wylam also bears the name Blucher in honour of him.

 The Blucher was named after him, after the original ship was captured by the British and the new owners named it for him.

 Three ships of the German navy have been named in honour of Blücher.
 The first to be so named was the corvette SMS Blücher, built at Kiel's Norddeutsche Schiffbau AG (later renamed the Krupp-Germaniawerft) and launched 20 March 1877.
 Taken out of service after a boiler explosion in 1907, she ended her days as a coal freighter in Vigo, Spain.

 On 11 April 1908, the Panzerkreuzer SMS Blücher was launched from the Imperial Shipyard in Kiel.
 This ship was sunk on 24 January 1915 in the First World War at the Battle of Dogger Bank.

 The Second World War German heavy cruiser Blücher was completed in September 1939, and pronounced ready for service on 5 April 1940 after completing a series of sea trials and training exercises.
 The vessel was sunk four days later near Oslo during the invasion of Norway.